Does The Polygraph “Lie Detector” Work?

 - Practicing relaxation techniques

 - Doing mental calculations

 The Positive Impact of the Polygraph

 Despite its flaws, the polygraph set a new precedent for the use of truth verification technology as part of the police interview process and paved the way for future innovations.
 The polygraph community has a powerful lobby and loyal users.
-Many of the examiners trained to use this technology are reluctant to reinvent their skills or invest in newer technology, but approximately thirty of the top polygraph studies [link to list of polygraph studies] show this truth verification tool is not as reliable as they would like to believe.
+Many of the examiners trained to use this technology are reluctant to reinvent their skills or invest in newer technology, but approximately thirty of the top polygraph studies show this truth verification tool is not as reliable as they would like to believe.
 Studies have varied results measuring the accuracy of the polygraph, with estimates ranging from 70 to 90 percent accurate.
 Furthermore, only 29% of 194 “scientific studies” touted as proof by polygraph advocates met the minimum standards of scientific adequacy, according to the 2003 National Research Council report by the Committee to Review the Scientific Evidence on the Polygraph.